 WHAT ALUMNI SAY

-Alternatively, both Kathryn and S.R. told Rehabs.com that the program saved their lives, and S.K. reported a “great experience,” praising the caring staff and the program’s educational components.
+Alternatively, two other alumni noted thethe program saved their lives, and S.K. reported a “great experience,” praising the caring staff and the program’s educational components.
 “They taught me what it means to be supported and many necessary skills and avenues available, for that and my sobriety, I am grateful,” S.K. wrote.

-The center’s Facebook page, which the facility can edit and maintain, boasts an average rating of 4.8 out five stars, based on feedback from 33 reviewers.
-“Home of New Vision has giving me a brand new way of living, thinking, and being about myself,” Deaundra wrote in a representative five-star review.
+The center’s Facebook page, which the facility can edit and maintain, boasts an average rating of 4.2 out five stars, based on feedback from 55 reviewers.
+"Home of new vision changed my life.
+It literally helped me grow.
+I have a sense of peace that I will carry with me forever.
+It's been about ten years now," Marie wrote in a representative review.

 WHAT FRIENDS & FAMILY SAY

-Reviews from loved ones are limited but positive.
-P.C., the only Rehabs.com reviewer who noted their association with alumni of the facility, highlighted the center’s “multiple pathways to recovery” and the program’s high level of effectiveness.
+The one loved one polled by Rehabs.com at the time of this writing gave positive feedback for Home of New Vision.
+The loved one noted their association with alumni of the facility, highlighted the center’s “multiple pathways to recovery” and the program’s high level of effectiveness.
 “I have seen with tremendous clarity what recovery looks like from men and women that were linked to Home of New Vision,” they wrote.
-Nancy, a Facebook reviewer, commended the life-saving treatment her daughter received.
-“They are changing lives and giving hope where there once was none!” she wrote.

 WHAT STAFF SAY

 The two staff members polled by Rehabs.com had positive things to say about the facility and its programming.
 S.S. highlighted the personal attention given to each client.
-“One of my favorite things about working at HNV is observing the staff working with each individual to accomplish results instead of just grouping everyone together and thinking the same thing will work for everybody,” they wrote.
-Another staffer using the initials S.S. praised the diversity of programming, as well as the center’s “strengths-based approach.”
+“One of my favorite things about working at HNV is observing the staff working with each individual to accomplish results,"they wrote.
+Another staffer praised the diversity of programming, as well as the center’s “strengths-based approach.”